The Museum was founded in 2013, and is run entirely by volunteers

 Creation of the Museum - June 2013

-Strong local believers in the Palestinian cause, Eddie and Rita, had the idea to set up a museum after Palestinians won ‘upgraded status’ at the United Nations.
-Over the years, other enthusiastic volunteers have come along to offer their time for the cause.
+Two local community workers, Eddie and Rita, had the idea to set up a museum after Palestinians won ‘upgraded status’ at the United Nations.
+Over the years, other enthusiastic volunteers have come along to offer their time to support this endeavour.

 So what were the main reasons for the Palestine Museum?